ACF808/wattwatcher-ai/README.md

 if not, skip to the installation

-Once it is installed, proceed with the installation of the model.
+Once it is installed, restart your terminal and proceed with the installation of the model.

 In order to install the model, paste this into powershell (first time only)
 ```bash